 Imagine a situation where you are asked to create an eLearning program or search for a suitable learning management system (LMS) tool for achieving your training objectives.

 First up, don’t worry!
-You are not the only one.
-There are many like you who are still not aware of SCORM and what it can do for eLearning.
+You are not alone.
+Many like you are still not aware of SCORM and what it can do for eLearning.

-Realizing that there is a huge population out there who are confused about this odd-sounding acronym, in this post we will present a complete overview of SCORM – what it is, why it is important, the right approach to implement it in your eLearning programs, and more.
-Continue reading to find out.
+Since there is a huge population out there who are confused about this odd-sounding acronym, in this post, I will present a complete overview of SCORM – what it is, why it is important, the right approach to implement it in your eLearning programs, and more.

 What is SCORM?